 Want more Android Emulators?

 In the end, I would also like to mention other available top Android emulators for Linux that could turn out to be quite handy.
-To name a few, there is Shashlik, ARChon, AndroVM, AndyOS and many more.
-But out of these, some are still under development and others have limited capabilities.
-If you want, you can definitely try.
+To name a few, there is ARChon, AndyOS, and many more.
+But they’re still under development, and others have limited capabilities.

 If you want an Android emulator for other platforms, you can read our article on the best Android Emulators for Windows PC And Mac.

 - How can I run Android apps on Linux without an emulator?

 A. You can run Android apps on Linux without an emulator using Anbox.
 It is like Wine, but instead of Apps and games, it runs Android applications on any GNU/Linux operating system.
 The host machine kernel is utilized to run Android apps instead of creating an emulated system.

 A. Yes, Android apps can now run on Ubuntu touch via Anbox.
 We have a dedicated article about the same so, make sure to check it out.

 3. Is an Emulator different from a Virtual machine?

 Virtual Machine, as the name suggests, provides a virtualized interface to the actual hardware.
 Whereas, Emulators imitate hardware without relying on the CPU resources, to run the code directly.